 The flood gates burst open when I was diagnosed with stage IV squamous cell carcinoma that had metastasized down both sides of my neck, causing a dozen or so new tumors.
 And it was inoperable.
 I was told that I had a 40 to 60 percent chance of living past 5 years, if I immediately went through an intense treatment of chemo (the strongest possible) and radiation therapy (7,000 rds.), every day, for a period of 7 weeks.
 Oh, and you will have to have some of your teeth pulled… and also, you’ll have to have a stomach tube put in because once treatment starts, you won’t be able to feed yourself.

 I was shaken to my core.
 I always had this notion that I was going to live forever.
 Yet sitting there in the doctor’s office, I found myself grappling with the new reality that there was, in fact, a good chance that I could die in the very near future.
 I half-heartedly joked, “at least it gives me the weekend to research other possibilities.”

 The reality hit hard and I started asking people close to me what I should do.
 Well-meaning friends bombarded me with horror stories about chemo and radiation and the downward spiral that would surely ensue, even if I survived.
-I then called a doctor friend of mine—an expert in integrative internal medicine—to ask for his advice.
+I then called a doctor friend of mine, Woodson Merrell, M.D.—an expert in integrative internal medicine—to ask for his advice.
 He manages teams that investigate alternative possibilities meant to dovetail with western medicine.
 I asked him to tell me more about some of these.